 Group therapy provides support

 Any and all therapy can be beneficial if a person focuses on utilizing it to the best of their abilities.
 But, group therapy for mental health can be extra beneficial in that it folds in the element of support.
-On the days when one person feels discouraged, another person might be able to swoop in and get them motivated once more.
-When someone comes to the group with a problem that has been bothering them for a while, they might realize that others in the group have dealt with a similar problem and can provide them with support to get through it.
+On the days when one person feels discouraged, another person might be able to swoop in and get them motivated.
+When someone comes to the group with a problem that has been bothering them for a while, they might realize that others in the group have dealt with a similar problem.
+Groups can provide them with support to get through it.
 The support in group therapy sessions is reciprocal on both ends.

 It is not uncommon for individuals to go to group therapy for the first time without having much information about the mental health condition that they are personally dealing with.
 Within these sessions, counselors and therapists lead the charge and utilize this time to help provide participants with as much information as possible.
 Learning about the specific mental health condition that one is experiencing can help them better grasp what they are going through, why it is happening, and what they can do about it.